liningtonlab/snapms/README.md

 The `SNAPMS_DATADIR` MUST exist already and the `NPATLAS_FILE` MUST also be available.

+To run locally you must also create a DB directory 'db' as 'snapms/db'

 Running the development server requires two instances.

 1. Django App